 Speaker cones can be made of a wide variety of materials and combinations of materials.
 They can be treated with many different types of resins and lacquers in different concentrations.

-The shape, thickness, stiffness, weight, damping and resilience of the cone play major roles in determining the speaker driver’s frequency response and sonic character.
+The cone's shape, thickness, stiffness, weight, damping, and resilience play major roles in determining the speaker driver's frequency response and sonic character.
 A lot of care is taken in high-quality speakers to get the cone design just right for optimal speaker performance.

 Because the cone has the largest mechanical demands of all the speaker components, it also influences the speaker driver's power rating.

 The speaker driver's dust cap (also known as the dome) keeps dust and other airborne debris out of the voice coil.
 To do so, it must attach to the cone and, in effect, become part of the speaker's diaphragm.

 Therefore, the dome has a noteworthy effect on the speaker driver's frequency response and the diaphragm's overall behaviour.
 The dome will play a part in reducing some cone resonances while introducing others.